DeimosMH/DCH_CppPrimerPlus/docs/reviews.md

 void song(const char * name, int times = 1);
 ```

 b.
 None.
-Only prototypes contain the default value information.
+Only prototypes contain the default value information.</br>

 c.
 Yes, provided that you retain the default value for times: